dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 ## Gossip, State, History {#gossip-state-history}

-A handful of core JSON-RPC methods require data from the Ethereum network, and fall neatly into three main categories: _Gossip, State, and History_.
-Use the links in these sections to jump to each method, or use the table of contents to explore the whole list of methods.
+A handful of core JSON-RPC methods require data from the Ethereum network, and fall neatly into three main categories: _Gossip, State, and History_
+* Use the links in these sections to jump to each method, or use the table of contents to explore the whole list of methods.

 ### Gossip Methods {#gossip-methods}

-> These methods track the head of the chain.
-This is how transactions make their way around the network, find their way into blocks, and how clients find out about new blocks.
+> These methods track the head of the chain
+* This is how transactions make their way around the network, find their way into blocks, and how clients find out about new blocks.

 - [eth_blockNumber](#eth_blocknumber)
 - [eth_sendRawTransaction](#eth_sendrawtransaction)

 ### State Methods {#state_methods}

-> Methods that report the current state of all the data stored.
-The "state" is like one big shared piece of RAM, and includes account balances, contract data, and gas estimations.
+> Methods that report the current state of all the data stored
+* The "state" is like one big shared piece of RAM, and includes account balances, contract data, and gas estimations.

 - [eth_getBalance](#eth_getbalance)
 - [eth_getStorageAt](#eth_getstorageat)